Vienna with Kids: Palaces, Pastries and the Prater

 This is Vienna, the city of Mozart, Strauss, Beethoven, and Haydn.
 Your children should hear live classical music here, even if they have never sat through a concert before.
 The key is choosing the right performance.

-Several venues offer family-oriented Mozart and Strauss concerts that run about an hour -- short enough to hold a child's attention.
-The Schonbrunn Palace Marionette Theater performs "The Magic Flute" and other operas using exquisite handcrafted puppets, and children are invited to peek behind the scenes afterward.
-The Vienna Boys Choir performs Sunday Mass at the Imperial Chapel in the Hofburg, and while it is a religious service rather than a concert, hearing those voices in that setting is an unforgettable experience.
+Several venues offer family-oriented Mozart and Strauss concerts that run about an hour - short enough to hold a child's attention.
+The Schoenbrunn Palace Marionette Theater performs "The Magic Flute" and other operas using exquisite handcrafted puppets, and children are invited to peek behind the scenes afterward.
+The Vienna Boys Choir performs Sunday Mass at the Imperial Chapel in the Hofburg, and while it's a religious service rather than a concert, hearing those voices in that setting is an unforgettable experience.
 Arrive early, as seats fill up quickly.

 If your children are at least three years old and interested in horses, try to catch a morning training session at the Spanish Riding School.
-Watching the famous Lipizzaner stallions practice their movements to classical music in a baroque hall is mesmerizing, and the training sessions are more relaxed and affordable than the formal performances.
+Watching the famous Lipizzaner stallions practise their movements to classical music in a baroque hall is mesmerising, and the training sessions are more relaxed and affordable than the formal performances.

 Day Trips: The Wachau Valley